ajlitzin/ovn-bgp-vagrants/spine-leaf-test/INSTALL-README.md

 pip3 install -r requirements.txt
 `

-* start up the vagrant vms.
-Note that the cumulus vms will take 20+ minutes to fully come up before you can log into them or configure them with ansible.
-Come back to those later after we install devstack on rack-1-host-1
+* start up the vagrant vm to use as the Devstack node.

-`vagrant up`
+`vagrant up rack-1-host-1`

-* run ansible playbooks to configure ip interfaces and bgp

-`ansible-playbook -i .vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory configure-base`

-* Next we are going to take elements of this ovn-bgp [blog](https://ltomasbo.wordpress.com/2023/12/19/deploying-ovn-bgp-agent-with-devstack/) entry and the [devstack install guide](https://docs.openstack.org/devstack/latest/guides/single-vm.html) to install devstack on single node, rack-1-host-1.
-Eventually we'll try to extend this devstack install to multiple compute node vms
+* Next we are going to take elements of this ovn-bgp [blog](https://ltomasbo.wordpress.com/2023/12/19/deploying-ovn-bgp-agent-with-devstack/) entry and the [Devstack install guide](https://docs.openstack.org/devstack/latest/guides/single-vm.html) to install Devstack on single node, rack-1-host-1.
+Eventually we'll try to extend this Devstack install to multiple compute node vms

 * log into rack-1-host-1